 Inclusive and Ongoing Communications – CACs convene annually with Bosch and the Bosch Community Fund.
 They serve as a mechanism to support the regular and consistent flow of information between the Fund staff and each site community to inform where the greatest needs lie — within the guideposts of the Fund’s focus and priority areas.
 During annual meetings, the group is asked if there is anyone from community that may be missing from the group that can add value.
 We want to ensure the group represents the community as much as possible.
 Typically, 70% of the Bosch Community Fund’s annual giving is distributed through the CAC model.

 Maintaining an Active and Productive Group – To ensure that members in more than forty CAC groups are working collaboratively, the Bosch Community Fund informally monitors several performance metrics.
-With our goal to serve the best interests of the community, which also informs our funding investments, it’s important that groups maintains a productive level of collaboration.
+With our goal to serve the best interests of the community, which also informs our funding investments, it’s important that groups maintain a productive level of collaboration.
 Therefore, we regularly connect with the Bosch liaison at each of CACs to make sure there is a consistency of attendance, awareness of community issues along with sharing best practices, failures, and project successes.

 From the company perspective, Jill Boileau of Climatec, a Bosch subsidiary said,